Faizan-Iqbal-07/Notes-Saver-Application/README.md

 2. Add snippets by selecting "Add New".
 3. Manage snippets with options to edit or delete them.
 4. Snippets are saved in local storage, allowing you to retain them across sessions.

-## Contributing

-Contributions are welcome!
-To contribute, fork the repository, create a new branch, and submit a pull request with your improvements or suggestions.